weronikazak/weronikazak.github.io/blog/_posts/Cryptocurrency/2021-08-01-Technical_Analysis.md

 Technical analysis actually has some solid science behind it, and has existed for hundreds of years.

-The candlestick chart, that comes to mind, when thinking of trading, is said to have been invented by a japanese rice merchant named *Honma Monehisa* almost 300 years ago.
+The candlestick chart, that comes to mind, when thinking of trading, is said to have been invented by a Japanese rice merchant named *Honma Munehisa* almost 300 years ago.

 Honma wrote what is believed to be the first book on *market psychology*, which details many of the patterns and terminologies expert traders continue to use to this day.